sanzuisann/my-ai-tuber/README.md

 ```bash
 python main.py
 ```
+You'll be prompted for an optional system prompt when the script starts.
-Then type your prompt.
-The reply from ChatGPT will be spoken aloud.
+After that, type your prompt.
+The last 10 messages are kept as context and the reply from ChatGPT will be spoken aloud.
+Each response is limited to 200 tokens.